Start of Main Content

 About the LEAS Program

 Our signature program, Law Enforcement and Society: Lessons of the Holocaust (LEAS), is presented in partnership with the Anti-Defamation League.
-Established in 1999 at the request of DC Metropolitan Police Department, the program is suitable for recruit, in-service, and command professionals in law enforcement at the federal, state, and local levels.
-To date, this innovative program has reached more than 150,000 officers from the US and 80 countries worldwide.
+Established in 1999 at the request of the DC Metropolitan Police Department, the program is suitable for recruit, in-service, and command professionals in law enforcement at the federal, state, and local levels.
+To date, this innovative program has reached more than 160,000 officers from the US and 80 countries worldwide.

 About the Community Engagement Program